CrazyRocks/python-pinterest/README.rst

 def getBoardPins(self,
-		 board_id=None):
+		 board_id=None,
+		 bookmark=False):
 """
 Gets the Pins of a specific Board

 - param board_id: The Board ID
+- param bookmark: Pass in for pagination
-- return: List of Pins for a specific Board
+- return: Tuple containing list of Pins for a specific Board and bookmark if more than one page
 """